ShubhraPathak28/TEDxSRMIST-Task/README.md

 # Geeks-for-Geeks-Task
 Recruitment task of Geeks for Geeks club.
-Making a responsive webpage for an NGO.
+Making a webpage for an NGO.
 ## Languages used:-
 * HTML
 * CSS